Most advice on LinkedIn new-job posts forces a choice. Use the "I'm happy to share" auto-text. Or write something original. Pick a side.

 If you're in the middle of a search right now, keep going.
 Feel free to reach out.
 Happy to help however I can.

 When to use it: After a difficult search, a layoff, a career break, or any transition where gratitude is the honest emotion.
 Naming people specifically drives engagement because each person tagged will likely comment.
+Gratitude-led had a higher median than story-led in our sample, but only 8 posts matched, so don't treat that as a hack.

 8. The Short and Punchy